kmayerb/tcrdist2/README.md

 2019-07-12

-#### tcrdist2 produces flexible distance measures for comparing T cell receptors.
+#### tcrdist2 provides flexible distance measures for comparing T cell receptors

-tcrdist2 is a python API-enabled toolkit expanding on the T cell receptor analysis pipeline developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and colleagues as part of a T cell receptor epitope specificity analysis in Dash et al. [Nature (2017) doi:10.1038/nature22383](https://doi.org/10.1038/nature22383).
+tcrdist2 is a python API-enabled toolkit for analyzing T-cell receptor repertoires.
+Some of the functionality and code is adapted from the original tcr-dist package which was released with the publication of  Dash et al.
+Nature (2017) [doi:10.1038/nature22383](https://doi.org/10.1038/nature22383).
+This package contains a new API for accessing the features of tcr-dist, as well as many new features that expand the T cell receptor analysis pipeline.

 The original code for replicating analysis performed in the manuscript can be found [here](https://github.com/phbradley/tcr-dist).